Interacting Urns on Directed Networks with Node-Dependent Sampling and Reinforcement: Introduction

-In this paper, we further extend the work in \cite{aletti2017synchronization} by considering urns with balls of two colours located at the nodes of a finite directed network $\GG = (V, \EE)$ such that each urn $i$ reinforces based a node-dependent reinforcement matrix $R_i$.
-At each time step, a ball is simultaneously and independently drawn from each urn, and the urn reinforces its out-neighbours as follows: if a white ball is drawn from the urn $i$, it reinforces all its out-neighbours with $[R_i]_{1,1}$ balls of white colour and $[R_i]_{1,2}$ balls of black colour.
-Similarly, if a black ball is drawn from the urn it reinforces all its out-neighbours with $[R_i]_{2,1}$ balls of white colour and $[R_i]_{2,2}$ balls of black colour.
-We assume balanced reinforcement matrices, that is the row sums of each $R_i$ are constant (say $m_i$).
-Nodes with zero in-degree are referred to as \emph{stubborn} nodes as their associated urns remain unchanged throughout the process.
-We classify the urns or nodes as either {\it P\'olya} or {\it non-P\'olya} type based on the structure of their associated reinforcement matrices.
+In this paper, we extend the work of \cite{aletti2017synchronization} and \cite{kaur2023interacting} by considering urns with balls of two colours on a finite directed network $\GG = (V, \EE)$, such that each urn $i$ uses a node-dependent reinforcement matrix $R_i$.
+That is, at each time step, a ball is drawn from each urn $i$, and the urn reinforces its out-neighbours based on the colour of the drawn ball.
+If a white ball is drawn, it adds $[R_i]_{1,1}$ white balls and $[R_i]_{1,2}$ black balls to each of its out-neighbours; if a black ball is drawn, it adds $[R_i]_{2,1}$ white balls $[R_i]_{2,2}$ black balls to its out-neighbours.
+We assume that each reinforcement matrix is balanced, that is the row sums of $R_i$ are constant (say $m_i$).

+We classify the urns or nodes as either {\it P\'olya} or {\it non-P\'olya} type based on the nature of their reinforcement matrices.
 By considering \emph{node-dependent} reinforcement, this paper extends the work of \cite{kaur2023interacting}, where the asymptotic properties of a similar interacting urn model with a fixed reinforcement scheme are studied.

-In addition to node-based reinforcement, we also consider a mix of preferential and de-preferential sampling.
-That is, a white ball is drawn from an urn either with probability proportional to the fraction of white balls in the urn or with probability proportional to the fraction of black balls in the urn respectively.
-Such single urn processes have been studied before in \cite{ bandyopadhyay2018linear,kaur2019negatively}.
-In this work, the authors consider an urn containing balls of $K$ different colours and a decreasing weight function to sample a ball from that urn.
-That is the colour with a higher proportion in the urn is less likely to be sampled.
-Then based on the reinforcement matrix, the authors show almost sure convergence of different colour proportions in the urn to a deterministic vector and also obtain central limit theorem type results.
+In addition to node-based reinforcement, we also consider { node-based sampling, wherein at each time step the probability of drawing a white ball from urn $i$ is the fraction of white balls in the urn at that time, with probability $q_i$ and the fraction of black balls, with probability $1-q_i$.
+In other words, each urn has a tendency (quantified by $q_i$) to \lq\lq lie" about its actual configuration.
+When $q_i$ is either 0 or 1, it results in either preferential (where a white ball is drawn with probability proportional to its fraction) or de-preferential sampling (where a white ball is drawn with probability proportional to the fraction of black balls) respectively.
+This type of linear de-preferential sampling, where a more frequent colour is less likely to be sampled, has been studied before in \cite{bandyopadhyay2018linear, kaur2019negatively} for a single urn with multiple colours, where the authors showed that depending on the reinforcement matrix, colour proportions in the urn converge almost surely to a deterministic vector and derived central limit theorem type results.